Star Wars: Battlefront: Development

 The first console games of the series were developed by Pandemic Studios, and since 2015, a second series of console Battlefront games has been developed by EA DICE.
 Battlefront II (2017) is the first in the series to accurately follow the canon of the films, while the games developed by Pandemic Studios were relegated to Star Wars Legends non-canonical status, along with all of the games in the series released before November 2015.

 Star Wars: Battlefront (Pandemic Studios)

 Star Wars: Battlefront

 Star Wars: Battlefront is the first installment in the Battlefront series.
 It was released on September 21, 2004, with a Mac port by Aspyr released in July 2005.
 The game is available on Microsoft Windows, PlayStation 2, Xbox, Mac OS, and mobile phones.
 Jedi are not playable in this game without the help of modified files unsupported by LucasArts.
-Other NPCs made playable by similar files include, but are not limited to, Tusken Raiders in the Dune Sea of Tatooine, Ewoks of Endor and Gungans on the Naboo plains.
+Other NPCs made playable by similar files include, but are not limited to, Tusken Raiders in the Dune Sea of Tatooine, Ewoks on Endor, and Gungans on the Naboo plains.